-When I first started going to these meetings, they were the worst 3 days of my quarter.
+When I first started attending these meetings, they were the worst 3 days of my quarter.
 They were not strategic meetings.
-It was like a roll call meeting where each leader of a portfolio or region (basically, the owners of all profit and loss (P&L) statements) reported out their quarterly updates.
+It was like a roll call meeting where each leader of a portfolio or region (basically, the owners of all profit and loss (P&L) statements) reported their quarterly updates.

-Each of the 20 or so executives would spend 40 minutes to an hour talking about every minute detail of their business.
-Their financial numbers, strengths, weakness, opportunities, and threats, etc.
+Each of the 20 executives would spend 40 minutes to an hour talking about every minute detail of their business.
+Their financial numbers, strengths, weakness, opportunities, threats, etc.